mlevison/APR-Markdown-Export/glossary/complexity/index.md

 title: "Complexity and the Cynefin Framework"
 date: "2021-02-08"
 relatedTerms: ['estimation']
+excerpt: 'We encounter complexity whenever we're asked to estimate how long it will take to fix a'
 ---

 We encounter complexity whenever we're asked to estimate how long it will take to fix a bug.
 Or when we're asked how long it will take to bring a novel product to market.
 We don't know what we can't know.